Skip to main content

 Continue reading

-QR codes on ASCIA patient/carer information webpages
+Quicklinks to QR codes on ASCIA patient/carer information webpages

-In response to requests from ASCIA members, ASCIA has added QR codes to 15 landing pages for ASCIA website Information for patients and carers, to improve access and reduce the need for printing.
+In response to requests from ASCIA members, QR codes have been added to 15 landing pages on the ASCIA website to improve access and reduce the need for printing of ASCIA Information for patients and carers.

-pdfASCIA PC QR Code Quicklinks1.71 MB
+pdfASCIA PC QR Code Quicklinks1.71 M

 ASCIA PC QR Code QuicklinksEach of the following webpages include a QR code directly below the instructions "Scan the QR codes below to view ASCIA information on a mobile phone:"